 Google’s Recorder app is the most innovative

 Over the years, Google has made leaps and bounds in the realm of artificial intelligence.
-Announced alongside the Pixel 4 and Pixel 4 XL, Recorder is the company’s free voice recording app that automates the process of transcribing audio, rendering human transcription services a thing of the past.
+Recorder is the company’s free voice recording app that automates the process of transcribing audio, rendering human transcription services a thing of the past.

 Because this type of app is still maturing, there are a few caveats.
-For starters, the app is only officially supported on select Google Pixel devices, like the Pixel 4 and Pixel 4 XL.
+For starters, the app is only officially supported on select Google Pixel devices.
 However, some people have found ways to run the app on unsupported devices.
-Other limitations include English-only language support, limited codec support (AAC only), and no basic editing/clip trim tools.
+Other limitations include English-only language support, and limited codec support (AAC only).

 The Rev Voice Recorder is a cross-platform solution for people who need audio transcriptions